-At Mosman & Monson we believe that everyone should plan for the future through effective estate planning.
+At Mosman Law Offices we believe that everyone should plan for the future through effective estate planning.
 Regardless of the size of your assets an estate plan provides many practical benefits while giving you peace of mind.
 Proper planning for the administration of your estate can also lessen family confusion and conflict in potentially difficult times.

 We will carefully explain all of your options and the effect that they will have on your estate.
 We will listen to your concerns, particularly those surrounding guardianships, tax liabilities and powers of attorney.
 We are here to help you through all your planning needs.

 When someone dies, you must convert their properties and assets into an estate before you distribute them.
 This legal process is called probate.
 Courts review and monitor the distribution of estates, and help decide disputes involving:

 Appointment of a personal representative for the estate

 Identification and value of all the estate’s property

 Distribution of the estate’s property according to the deceased’s wishes or intestate law

 Because this process is complicated and one misstep can cause delays, disputes, and unwanted expenses, it’s in your best interest to consult with one of our lawyers before opening an estate.